 - 1/4 cup fish sauce

 Crush the garlic, chili and sugar together in a mortar and pestle until the garlic and chili are crushed to tiny pieces and the sugar is spicy and fragrant.
 Dissolve the sugar, garlic and chili mixture with the water then add the lime juice.
 Mix well then add the fish sauce.
-It’s best to let the fish sauce sit in the fridge for a day or so for the flavours to meld before using.
+It’s best to let the fish sauce sit in the fridge for a day or so for the flavors to meld before using.